JuliaMPC/AVExamples.jl/docs/src/packages/model/chrono/ros_chrono/main.md

 The following output, settings, flags, topics, and parameters apply to all modes.

 ### Output
-If an actual vehicle is used or an external model of the vehicle is used, `/nloptcontrol_planner/flags/3DOF_plant` should be set to `false`.
-The output includes vehicle information stored in `/state`.
+The output includes vehicle information stored in `/state` as:

 Name | Description
 --- | ---